 This loops back to what I mentioned at the beginning.
 Whenever you pick up your pen, or open your laptop to research, plot or write, try and have an image of your reader in your head.
 Your readers won’t be your adult friends and family, they will be children between the ages of 8-12.
 Explore what is on the national curriculum for this age group.
 If you can seed some of these details into your text it could peak your readers’ interest and enthusiasm for topics which they may already be learning about – and give them a love of historical fiction which carries well on into adulthood.

-Our next Writing YA and Children’s Fiction course with Catherine Johnson, starting in April 2019, is open for applications now …
+Our next Writing YA and Children’s Fiction course with Catherine Johnson is open for applications now …

 Have you always wanted to create a children’s picture book?
 You can enrol now for our 6-week picture book courses: Writing a Children’s Picture Book or Illustrating a Children’s Picture Book.
 And for those who want to do both there’s our 10-week Writing and Illustrating a Children’s Picture Book course.